Distance and Similarity Measures Effect on the Performance of K-Nearest Neighbor Classifier -- A Review: Experimental framework

 \item The rest of distances achieved the middle and the last ranks in different orders at each level of noise.
 The cosine distance at level $80\%$ was equal to the WIAD in the result.
 This distance was also equal with the CorD at levels $30\%$ and $70\%$.
 These two distances performed the worst (lowest precision) in most noise levels.

 \end{itemize}

 Based on results in Tables~\ref{tab:rank_accuracy}, \ref{tab:rank_recall} and \ref{tab:rank_precision}, we observe that the ranking of distances in terms of accuracy, recall and precision without the presence of noise is different with their ranking when adding the first level of noise 10\% and it become variants significantly when we increased the level of noise progressively.
 This means that the distances are affected by noise.
 However, the crucial question is: which one is the distances is least affected by noise?
 From the above results we conclude that HasD is the least affected one, followed by LD, CanD and SCSD.
+The good performance of the KNN achieved by these distances might be contributed by their good characteristics, Table~\ref{table15} shows these characteristics of the top-10 distances in our analysis here.
+All of these top-10 distances are symmetric, and we further provide input, output ranges and the number of operations.